amirongit/notecode/nats.md

     - offers at least once & exactly once QoS
 ### Subject-Based Messaging
 #### Interest based messaging
-when using this method of messaging, listeners have to subscribe to subsets of subjects in order to recieve messages published on them
+when using this method of messaging, listeners have to subscribe to subsets of subjects in order to receive messages published on them
 #### Subject
 named communication channels for publishing & listening for messages; made on top of an string of characters that form a name which is used by publishers & subscribers to find each other
 #### Subject hierarchies